 What Are the Key Differences Between Spool and Poppet Valve Designs?

-Spool valves use a sliding cylindrical element to control airflow, while poppet valves employ a disc or cone that lifts perpendicular to the flow path.
+Spool valves use a sliding cylindrical element to control airflow1, while poppet valves employ a disc or cone that lifts perpendicular to the flow path2.
 These fundamental design differences create distinct performance characteristics that directly impact your industrial applications.

 Spool Valve Construction and Operation